Is that the king of the jungle? No, it’s a Chow Chow! With their lion’s mane coats and thick golden fur, Chows are truly an eye-catching breed.

 Believe it or not, the Chow Chow is said to be one of the world’s oldest breeds, with records dating back to China as early as 206 BC.
 Between being companions to Chinese noblemen to gatekeepers of villages, these remarkable pups have a long history of being depicted in paintings of nobility and strength.

 Although there isn’t a record of where the name “Chow Chow” exactly originated from, a popular explanation discusses 18th-century trading ships between the British Empire and China.
 In pidgin-English, “chow chow” meant small items in the ship’s cargo that were considered odd or “miscellaneous”, and these unusual dogs traded by the British in China were certainly considered out of the ordinary!

 Chow Chow puppy facts

 Chow Chow puppies are pure fluff balls!
-Whether they’re playing with their favourite toy or snuggling up to their favourite human, little Chows are put on this planet to make your heart melt.
+Whether they’re playing with their favorite toy or snuggling up to their favorite human, little Chows are put on this planet to make your heart melt.
 Here are some facts to consider before getting one of these lovely creatures.

 |Life Span||Chow Chows live between 8-12 years on average.|

 Who is the best human for a Chow Chow?

 Chow Chows are great for city and apartment living, as they tend to keep to themselves for the most part.
 Though they’re trainable, Chow Chow’s may get overwhelmed with too many things happening around them, so families with older children or single people might work best for this breed.
 They tend to be reserved at times, but Chow Chow’s love their favorite human and will wag their signature curly tail just for you.

 Whether to adopt or to work with a breeder for your new Chow Chow puppy is a personal choice that requires research.
 Thankfully, there are many resources out there to help you find a rescue or breeder who offers healthy, ethically-sourced Chow Chow puppies.